How To Execute the Iconic Cat Eye

 Elizabeth Taylor’s Cat Eyes

 Just like the grandiose sets and extravagant costumes in 1963’s Cleopatra, the Egyptian-styled cat eye worn by Taylor’s character was instrumental in turning the Egyptian queen into a household name and iconic figure across the globe.
 So much so that many companies still use Cleopatra to create a connection between their product and extravagance.
-The Foxy Casino digital slot game ‘Cleopatra’ doesn’t even feature the image of the African Queen, yet gamers will be able to imagine her, and her famous cat eyes, due to her place in pop culture.
+The Foxy Games digital slot game ‘Cleopatra’ doesn’t even feature the image of the African Queen, yet gamers will be able to imagine her, and her famous cat eyes, due to her place in pop culture.

 There are very few figures in history that are as universally recognisable as Cleopatra, and a large part of that is her famous makeup.
 For many women Cleopatra is a symbol of strength, courage and leadership.